Queensland cricket team: 1994/95 to date

-The 68-year wait finally came to an end in the 1994–95 season when Stuart Law led Queensland to their inaugural Sheffield Shield win after finishing last the previous year.
+The 68-year wait finally came to an end in the 1994/95 season when Stuart Law led Queensland to their inaugural Sheffield Shield win after finishing last the previous year.

-Since their breakthrough win, Queensland has enjoyed a golden era winning the competition a further eight times (including three consecutive seasons from 1999–2000 to 2001–02) and also finishing as runners-up seven times.
-Since Tasmania were admitted in 1977–78, the Bulls have finished in sixth (i.e. last) place just twice.
+Since their breakthrough win, Queensland has enjoyed a golden era, winning the competition a further eight times (including three consecutive seasons from 1999/2000 to 2001/02) and also finishing as runners-up seven times.
+Since Tasmania were admitted in 1977/78, the Bulls have finished in sixth (i.e. last) place just twice.

 Colours and mascot

-The primary club colour of Queensland Bulls is Maroon, which represents the state colour of Queensland.
+The primary club colour of Queensland Bulls is Maroon which represents the state colour of Queensland.
 The secondary club colour is Gold, with additional contrasting colour of white.

-The "Bulls" mascot and nickname were adopted at the commencement of the 1993–94 season.
+The "Bulls" mascot and nickname were adopted at the commencement of the 1993/94 season.

 Home grounds

 The side plays most of its home games at the Brisbane Cricket Ground, generally referred to as "the Gabba", a contraction of the suburb name of Woolloongabba in which it is located.
-Matches are occasionally played at Allan Border Field in Albion, Brisbane and Cazaly's Stadium in Cairns.
+Matches are occasionally played at Allan Border Field in Albion, a suburb of Inner North-Eastern Brisbane and Cazaly's Stadium in Cairns, the largest city in Far North Queensland.
 28 first-class games and two Tests were played at the Exhibition Ground between 1893 and 1931.